avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_config.md

 ## Block time
-We'd like to initial have a 30 seconds blocktime.
+We'd like to initial have a 30 seconds block-time.
 This can ensure about 60 seconds transactions confirmation time which is reasonable for the first stage of the project.
 In the future, L2 tech can speed up transaction confirmation.

 ## Validators Deposit Amount
 See tokenomics